-To ensure the integrity of colours across your production, Harmony allows you to specify the colour space of your inputs (drawings, bitmap images), of your outputs (rendered frames, movies) as well as the colour space used internally for compositing your scene.
-More secifically, you can specify different colour spaces for:
+To ensure the integrity of colours across your production, Harmony uses sRGB colour space for Toon Boom drawings-see Setting the Working Colour Space for a Scene on page 418.
+It allows you to specify the colour space of your inputs (bitmap images), of your outputs (rendered frames, movies) as well as the colour space used internally for compositing your scene.
+More specifically, you can specify different colour spaces for:

-- · Each drawing layer and bitmap image
+- · Each imported bitmap image

 - The scene

-- The preview image in the Camera view
+- · The preview image in the Camera view

-- The rendered images and movies
+- · The rendered images and movies